-Over the past nine years, 17 year old Shannon has experienced the difficulties of living with a chronic illness while trying to going about her everyday life.
 At the age of eight, Shannon had her first seizure.
+Since then, Shannon has experienced the difficulties of living with a chronic illness while trying to going about her everyday life.
 At the hospital, she was diagnosed with temporal lobe epilepsy.
 She describes her seizures as the ‘funny feelings’.

 Shannon also has Asperger’s which can make communicating with others challenging.
 She has found it hard to make friends because kids don’t understand her epilepsy.
 School has been particularly tough because she never knows when her seizures are going to happen and sometimes she can have up to seven seizures a day.